b42-sneak/hdpc-dl/README.md

 - In `/some/other/directory`:
   - `hdpc-dl -d /some/other/directory -j one https://example.com/something`
   - `hdpc-dl -jd /some/other/directory one https://example.com/something`

+The `crawl` sub-command downloads everything it finds on a page (except for the page itself).
+You can limit it using the `--limit 42` (or `-l 42`) option to limit it to 42 targets.

+When the `--paging` (or `-p`) flag is set, it will download other pages, until it has enough results.

 ### The `-v` flag